We Are Unable To Waive Any Of The Below Requirements For Any Applicant

-- Prior to matriculation, students must hold current certification in American Heart Association Basic Life Support (AHA BLS) for Healthcare Providers and must maintain continuous certification throughout the Program.
+- Prior to matriculation, students must hold current certification in American Heart Association Basic Life Support (AHA BLS) and must maintain continuous certification throughout the Program.

 Letters of Reference

-- Applicants must provide three letters of reference as part of their application.
+- Applicants must provide three letters of reference at the time of their application.